-The RMG adopts the management- and Board-approved structure and is composed of four (4) departments and one (1) office, as follows:
+The RMG adopts the management- and Board-approved structure and is composed of four (4) departments and one (1) team, as follows:

 - 1. Operational Risk Management Department (ORMD) - 2.
 Credit Risk Management Department (CRMD) - 3.
 Market & Liquidity Risk Management Department (MLRMD) - 4.
 Information Security & Technology Risk Management Department (ISTRMD) - 5.
-ICAAP Team
+ICAAP Team support to the ICAAP Steering and Technical committees.
+Also, the team provides technical and administrative support to the CRO.

 The RMG Head is the Chief Risk Officer (CRO) of the Bank and reports functionally to the RiskCom and administratively to the President & CEO.
-The three department heads report directly to the RMG Head.
+The four (4) department heads report directly to the RMG Head.